Almond Tangerine Butter Cookies

 I got three dozen, hand made with love, cookies in return.
 Ahh, my heart just warms up.
 This is what the holidays and being a food blogger is really about; helping and sharing with others.

 I’m not sure exactly what constitutes an official Christmas cookie recipe.
 Does it need to have something red or green in it?
-Or be gingerbread?
+You can check this for Decorated Christmas Tree Cookies Or be gingerbread?
 How about peppermint?
 (See my recent Spiced Hot Chocolate Peppermint recipe for an indisputable holiday cookie recipe).
 In my mind, it’s anything you can enjoy and would want to share with those important to you this holiday season.

 Cooking Tips: Using citrus zest in baking